Mimithamg/NIRVANA/README.md

 `flutter build apk --verbose`

 ### What we have done in our project
-- firstly we have done a ui for social media
+- firstly we have done a ui for social media app
-- Users feel pleasure when see the opening pages because we are focusing on mental happiness and words of affirmation
+- Users feel pleasure when they see the opening pages because we are focusing on mental happiness and words of affirmation
 - Then it redirect to a sign up page and we have connected it with firebase
+- If user do not have signed up then user can sign up with email and password
+- If user have registered then user can sign in using registered mail id and password
 - Then after sign up users redirect to a profile page where users can create their profile and after creating users can also edit their profile if needed
 - We have added menu bar at the bottom it have home(profile),settings,discussions,more,tutorials pages
 - only discussion page ui have done